If you’re struggling to make ends meet due to the amount of debt you currently have, it might feel like an impossible situation to overcome.

 The aim of the debt avalanche method is to try to be the cheapest way for you to get out of debt.
 By focusing on the highest interest rate first, you’re limiting the long-term damage that might occur to your credit, as well as saving yourself money in the long run.

 When it comes to eliminating multiple debts, the fastest, and in some ways the most difficult option is to get a debt consolidation loan.
-This method is quick as you’re combining most, if not all, of your existing debts into one.
-The difficulty comes in knowing which lenders are loaning money in your market area, as well as successfully applying for a loan.
+This method for tackling debt is quick as you’re combining most, if not all, of your existing debts into one.
+The difficulty comes in knowing which lenders are loaning money in your market area, as well as successfully applying for a debt repayment loan.

 With a debt consolidation loan, you’re making a trade off, but in the process putting yourself into a better financial position by lowering your debt-to-income (DTI) ratio, specifically what’s known as the back-end ratio.
 Taking out a loan to pay off multiple debts leaves you with fewer, or perhaps even one, loan payment to make.
-People who are having a hard time managing multiple credit card bills can sometimes find relief taking out a debt consolidation loan.
+People who are having a hard time managing multiple credit card bills can sometimes find relief tackling their debt with a debt consolidation loan.

 This is where AmOne can help.
-Over the last fourteen years we’ve helped people just like you learn how to become debt-free and get trusted, expert debt help when needed.
-We can help answer your questions about your debt and work with you to find out what debt solution is the right one for your unique situation.
+Over the last fourteen years we’ve helped people just like you learn how to tackle debt and get trusted, expert debt help when needed.
+We can help answer your questions about your debt and work with you to find out what debt repayment plan is the right one for your unique situation.
 Our free service has helped over three million people obtain 1.4 billion dollars in loan approvals.
 Let our financial search specialists go to work for you.
 You can learn more by either filling out our simple to use online debt solutions form or by calling us toll-free at 1-800-781-5187.